bihealth/bih-cluster/bih-cluster/docs/storage/migration-faq.md

 ## Moving a project folder
 1. Define source and target location and copy contents.
    Please replace the parts in curly brackets with your actual folder names.
+   It is important to end paths with a trailing slash (`/`) as this is interpreted by `sync` as “all files in this folder”.
 ```sh
 $ SOURCE=/data/gpfs-1/work/projects/{my_project}/
 $ TARGET=/data/cephfs-2/unmirrored/projects/{my-project}/